kalabro/kalabro.tech/content/blog/react-alicante-2024/index.md

 ## My summary

 React Alicante is known for its smooth organization, international speakers, and a long list of diverse talks.
 This year, the conference hosted 18 full talks, 16 lightning talks, and 12 workshops—a massive volume of content!
-Many speakers and attendees return year after year, which is a sign of a great community.
+Many speakers, sponsors and attendees return year after year, which is a sign of a great community.
 For me, it was the second React Alicante in a row, and this time I returned with a lightning talk!

 #### Speaker experience 📣